Mountain Biking Coast to Coast Across Scotland

 If you don't think that this is the right trip for you, click on this link to view our other mountain bike holidays in Scotland.

-We meet in Inverness and transfer to Aberdeen where we begin our bike journey west across Scotland.
+We meet in Aberdeen for our bike journey coast to coast across Scotland.
 We ride through Royal Deeside, following the route of the old railway line built for Queen Victoria.
 After lunch we begin a steady climb into the hills before descending some of Scotland's finest singletrack to Glen Tanar and the village of Aboyne.
-Distance 70km.
-Ascent 1090m.
-Descent 900m.
-(L)

 Day Two - Aboyne to Tomintoul via Glen Builg